Eiuyc/-/README.md

 # Hanzi Generator
-This tool can generate Kanji image
+This tool can generate Hanzi image
 ## Install
 ```shell
 # Pillow and opencv are required